cépage-gamay

 History of Gamay

-Although it is highly likely that its history is older than that, the first written records about it date back to the end of the 14th century.
+Although it is highly probable that its history is older than that, the first written records about it date back to the end of the 14th century.

-While the words chosen may seem very exaggerated today, it is important to keep in mind that at the time, in the wine industry, quantity was favored over quality.
+If the words chosen seem very exaggerated today, it should be kept in mind that at the time, in the winegrowing world, quantity was favored over quality.
 As a result, and since Gamay is by nature very fertile, the high yields then practiced did not allow the best to be drawn from this otherwise delicious grape variety.

-Thus, from the end of the 14th century, Gamay was uprooted and banned from much of Burgundy to be replanted further south, in the Mâconnais as well as in the Beaujolais, where it would adapt perfectly to the climate and to the granite and clay-limestone soils.
+Thus, from the end of the 14th century, Gamay was uprooted and banned from much of Burgundy to be replanted further south, in the Mâconnais as well as in the Beaujolais, where it would adapt perfectly to the climate as well as to the granitic and clay-limestone soils.

 During the following centuries, Gamay continued to develop throughout France, eventually covering more than 160,000 hectares (10% of the national vineyard!).
 Unfortunately, the arrival of phylloxera, the infamous parasite that devastated European vineyards in the 19th century, caused it to disappear from almost all wine-growing regions.